Starfield - Best Starting Builds

 Now that you have seen some ideal builds for the new players let’s talk about the builds you should avoid, at least during your first run of Starfield.

 A Thief build is not ideal for new players since stealing items and pick-pocketing can have negative consequences.
-It can lower your honor and trust among different factions, impacting your character interactions negatively.
+It can negatively affect your honor and trust among your Constellation companions, except Andreja, impacting your character interactions and romantic progress.

-A Trader build isn’t recommended for first-time players as it requires you to sell your valuables constantly.
-It is best to keep your items on you, especially those that can be used later in missions.
+A Trader build isn’t recommended for first-time players as it requires you to sell your valuables constantly and buy better gear.
+Unless you're experienced with making money quickly in Starfield or know infinite money hacks, this playstyle can take a while to set up.
+This is also because to be a proficient trader, you're going to need to know how to build high-level outposts and manage them correctly.
+Furthermore, early in the game, it's best to keep your items on you, especially those that can be used later in missions.

 Cold-Hearted Killer

-While not exactly a build, you can totally become a Cold-Hearted Explorer by killing NPCs in the game.
-We recommend against doing so for the first run of the game, as you can jeopardize certain quest lines and achievements.
+While not a build, you can become a Cold-Hearted Explorer by killing NPCs in the game.
+We recommend against doing so for the game's first run, as you can jeopardize certain quest lines and achievements.

-That concludes our list of the best Starfield builds to try when starting out, whether you're an advanced player or a beginner.
+That concludes our list of the best Starfield builds to try when starting, whether you're an advanced player or a beginner.
 For more in-depth guides, check out our builds hub.
-Also, brush up on your knowledge of factions in the game so you know exactly who you may end up dealing with.
+Also, brush up on your knowledge of factions in the game so you know exactly who you may be dealing with.
+This playstyle will only fly if you're in a violent faction like the Crimson Fleet.

 For all things Starfield, stick with us at Starfield Portal.